Xian-Wei/zhuxw/posts/shitcoin-challenge-1.md

 Was it FOMO that led me to embark on this stupid challenge ?

-Fear, uncertainty and doubt is a perfect description of my emotions during this soul-crushing month of watching my net worth nosedive.
+Fear, uncertainty and doubt are a perfect description of my emotions during this soul-crushing month of watching my net worth nosedive.

 # 2024 is off to a great start